Updated 28 July 2020: Double-checked that we're using the latest Datadog build steps.

-This will take you to the dashboard for your newly created application, where you can move on to the next step and add your device.
-As we are going to use a fleet of Raspberry Pi 3’s for this project, let’s go ahead and download the image for that device.
+Add Device button.
+Since we’re going to use a fleet of Raspberry Pi 3’s for this project, so let’s go ahead and download the image for that device.

 With the image downloaded to your computer, we need to flash it to an SD Card that will be inserted into the Raspberry Pi.
 For that, we will use balenaEtcher.

 Once you are done flashing the device, insert it in the Raspberry Pi and power on your device.

 When the device boots for the first time, it connects automatically to balenaCloud, and you’ll be able to see it listed as online on the dashboard and move onto the next step.

 Troubleshooting: It should only take a few minutes for the new device to appear in your dashboard, If your device still hasn't shown up on your dashboard after a few minutes, something has gone wrong.
 There's an extensive troubleshooting guide in the documentation, with lots of information on why this could be, but if you still can't get your device online, come on over to the forums where we’ll be able to help out.

 The next step is to create an account on Datadog and install the datadog-agent, which is a small piece of code that gathers the data from the Raspberry Pi and pushes it up to the Datadog cloud.
 Getting started is easy-- head to http://www.datadog.com, and click “Get Started Free” at the top-right:

 This will bring you to a page where you need to enter some information, so go ahead and provide your name and email address, create a password, and click “Sign Up”: